fatihgezerx/LocalizationSystem/README.md

 }
 ```

-4. Every scanned entry now appears as a row in the table, with your source language already filled in and every other language empty.

-5. Go to **Settings**, choose a translation provider, and paste your API key.

-6. Back in the main table, click **Translate**.
+4. Click **Translate**.
 Missing translations are filled in for every language you added in step 2.

 ![Translated table](LocalizationSystem/ScreenShots/Data.png)

-7. To let players change languages at runtime, add a `LanguageDropdown` component next to any `Dropdown`/`TMP_Dropdown` in your scene.
+5. To let players change languages at runtime, add a `LanguageDropdown` component next to any `Dropdown`/`TMP_Dropdown` in your scene.
 It fills itself with your project's languages and switches every localized text the moment one is picked.

-8. If your own code assigns a `[Localize]`-marked string to a `Text`/`TMP_Text` yourself (instead of one already wired up by Sync Project), add a `LocalizedText` component to that object and call `SetKey` rather than assigning `.text` directly:
+6. If your own code assigns a `[Localize]`-marked string to a `Text`/`TMP_Text` yourself (instead of one already wired up by Sync Project), add a `LocalizedText` component to that object and call `SetKey` rather than assigning `.text` directly:

 ```csharp
 label.GetComponent<LocalizedText>().SetKey(itemData.ItemName);